 Checking the fudge without using a candy thermometer

-Start testing the fudge after it’s boiled for about 10 minutes.
-Use a clean spoon to drop a small amount of the fudge into a glass of cold water.
-If the fudge forms a ball that you can squish easily between your fingers then it has reached the soft-ball stage and is ready.
+After boiling for about 10 minutes, start testing the fudge.
+Use a clean spoon to drop a small amount into a glass of cold water.
+If the fudge forms a ball that you can squish easily between your fingers, then it has reached the soft-ball stage and is ready.

 Did you make this recipe?
 I would love it if you left a comment or review!
 Be sure to sign up for the email list and follow “A Weekend Cook” on Pinterest and my Facebook page.